Fitness Level

 In the morning, we travel to the southwestern tip of the Peloponnese, to Methoni, Venetian Modon, facing the Ionian Sea.
 It was here that Geoffroy I of Villehardouin, one of the most fascinating characters in the complex history of Frankish Greece first made landfall in 1204, following the Fourth Crusade and the dismemberment of Byzantium.
 A few years later, Methoni fell to Venice, and later see-sawed in control between Venice and the Ottomans until 1715.
 We engage with this turbulent history by visiting the stupendous Venetian fortifications, built upon the remains of Byzantine and earlier predecessors and once encompassing a large castle-town.
 The peninsular setting of the complex, lapped by deep blue waters, makes the visit unforgettable.

 Later, we reach the site of Ano Englianos, a hilltop surrounded by windswept olive groves, where excavations have revealed an important Late Bronze Age Mycenaean Palace.
 The well-preserved structure, protected by a modern shelter, is surprisingly well-preserved, making it one of the most revealing buildings of its kind, the centre of the Mycenaean state.
-Ano Englianos, usually identified as Homer’s Pylos and thus as the ‘Palace of Nestor’ has yielded extensive Linear B archives, providing ample evidence of the Mycenaean ‘palace economy’, a theme we begin to explore here.
+Ano Englianos, usually identified as Homer’s Pylos and thus as the ‘Palace of Nestor’ has yielded extensive Linear B archives, providing ample evidence of the workings of the Mycenaean palace economy, which both enabled and demanded these opulent arenas for aristocratic display.
 We also cast a glance at the fine tholos tomb, a ‘royal’ burial monument of the fourteenth century BC close to the palace.
 Near here, the celebrated fifteenth century Tomb of the Griffin Warrior was discovered in 2015.

-Continuing northwards, we leave Messenia and enter Ilia, ancient Elis, the western region of the Peloponnese, heading for the town of Olimbia (Ancient Olympia), our base for the following two nights.
+Continuing northwards, we leave Messenia and enter ancient Elis, the western region of the Peloponnese, heading for the town of Olimbia, ancient Olympia, our base for the following two nights.

-We then return to Olimbia to visit the most famous archaeological site in the entire Peloponnese: Ancient Olympia.
-Set on the confluence of two rivers, the Alpheios and the Kladeos, the great sanctuary of Zeus has been attracting visitors since antiquity, when it was the venue of the famous athletic contents in honour of Zeus that took place every four years, the Olympic Games, supposedly founded in 776 BC.
+We then return to visit one of the most famous archaeological sites in the entire Peloponnese: Olympia.
+Set on the confluence of two rivers, the Alpheios and the Kladeos, the great sanctuary of Zeus has been attracting visitors since early antiquity, when it was the venue of the famous athletic contests in honour of Zeus that took place every four years, the Olympic Games, supposedly founded in 776 BC.
 A panhellenic event, they were an occasion for individuals from all over the Greek World as far as southern France, Asia Minor, the Black Sea and North Africa, to meet in friendly competition, maintain contacts and exchange ideas.
 They were therefore not just a defining aspect of Greek culture, but one of the ways it was transmitted, expressed and reformulated over time.

 We do justice to this UNESCO World Heritage Site with a thorough tour.
 It takes in the training grounds and a hostelry outside the sanctuary proper, and the shrines and altars within.
-Special highlights are the Temple of Zeus, once home to one of the Seven Wonders of the World, the huge gold-and-ivory statue of Zeus, the Workshop of Pheidias where it was crafted, the Temple of Hera, perhaps the oldest standing Greek Temple, and the stadium said to have been set up by Heracles himself.
+Special highlights are the Temple of Zeus, once home to one of the Seven Wonders of the World (the huge gold-and-ivory statue of Zeus at Olympia), the Workshop of Pheidias where it was crafted, the Temple of Hera, perhaps the oldest standing Greek Temple, and the stadium said to have been set up by Heracles himself.

 In the evening, you are free to dine a la carte at your hotel or in the nearby town.